 Two modern-day stories have been provided.
-It is suggested that the participants read the first story by Bill Bair.
+It is suggested that the young people read the first story by Bill Bair.
 These stories reveal how the Holy Spirit still gives guidance through people's thought processes.
-If time permits it would be beneficial if the participants could read the second story.
+If time permits it would be beneficial if the young people could read the second story.
 Discussion questions follow the stories.